NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 Will Swift be released under an open source license?
 Will Swift unseat Javascript as the only viable web scripting language by adding interpreter to Safari?
 Ultimately, these will be the kinds of deciding factors for what will become of the Swift Standard Library.
 If Swift is to become a portable systems and scripting language, it would first need to extricate itself from the Objective-C runtime and a web of heavy dependencies.

 What is almost certain, however, is that Cocoa, like Objective-C, is doomed.
-It's not as much a question of whether, but when. _(And we're talking years from now, no one is really arguing that Objective-C & Cocoa are going away entirely all at once)_.
+It's not as much a question of whether, but when. _(And we're talking years from now; no one is really arguing that Objective-C & Cocoa are going away entirely all at once)_.

 **The Swift Standard Library is on a collision course with Cocoa, and if the new language continues to gain momentum, one should expect to see further fracturing and reinvention within the system frameworks.**